eSign Validation :-

 - Click ‘Add to Trusted Certificates’.
 Click ‘OK’ in the pop-up that follows.

 - You will be redirected to ‘Import Contact Settings’ window.
 Check (Tick) the boxes provided before Certified documents and the three other options that follow.
 Then click ‘OK’ to continue.

-- You will be redirected to ‘Certificate Viewer’ window, click OK at the bottom.
+- You will be redirected to the ‘Certificate Viewer’ window, click OK at the bottom.

-- Click ‘Validate Signature’ in Signature Properties window.
+- Click ‘Validate Signature’ in the Signature Properties window.
 And then click ‘Close’.

 How To Verify An eSign?